 - More than 2% of youth report abusing synthetic marijuana* in the past year

-*Synthetic marijuana (also known as Spice or K2) is sold in gas stations, smoke shops, and via the internet.
-It contains synthetically-developed chemicals that are naturally present in regular marijuana.
-Vendors of synthetic marijuana are able to get around the criminalization of this substance by continually making slight changes to the chemical makeup of the drug.
+*Synthetic marijuana (also known as Spice or K2) is sold in gas stations, smoke shops, and via the Internet.
+It contains synthetically developed chemicals that are naturally present in regular marijuana.
+Vendors of synthetic marijuana can get around the criminalization of this substance by continually making slight changes to the chemical makeup of the drug.

 Common Causes of Teen Substance Abuse

-For that reason, your teen simply knowing that someone they look up to or connect with (including family members) is using these substances is enough for them to want to try it for themselves.
+For that reason, your teen knowing that someone they look up to or connect with (including family members) is using these substances is enough for them to try it for themselves.
 This is a difficult pressure to help a teen overcome, especially as a parent.

-While peer pressure is the first thing that comes to mind when we discuss causes of teen substance use, it’s far from the only pressure, and it could have nothing at all to do with why your teen chooses to use substances.
-There are cultural pressures, romanticization in the media, and so many other potential causes.
+While peer pressure is the first thing that comes to mind when we discuss the causes of teen substance use, it’s far from the only pressure, and it could have nothing to do with why your teen chooses to use substances.
+Cultural pressures, romanticization in the media, and many other potential causes exist.

-Mental health problems are on the rise for teens all around the US, and the statistics are heartbreaking.
+Mental health problems are rising for teens around the US, and the statistics are heartbreaking.
 Believe it or not, over 15% of adolescents report experiencing a major depressive episode within the last year.
-With this concerning trend, more than ever teens are turning to drug and alcohol use to cope with their mental health problems.
+With this concerning trend, more than ever, teens are turning to drug and alcohol use to cope with their mental health problems.

-If you believe that your teen suffers from a mental illness, with or without SUD, then we suggest finding treatment for them as soon as possible.
+If you believe your teen suffers from a mental illness, with or without SUD, we suggest finding treatment for them as soon as possible.